kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/108-running-containers/index.md

 docker exec -it CONTAINER_ID bash
 ```

 Replace `CONTAINER_ID` with the ID or name of your desired container.
-You can find this in the output of `docker ps`.
+You can find this in the output of `docker container ls`.

 ## Stopping Containers